Property for sale Competa

 Buyers guide

-Once you have found your perfect property and you have decided to proceed with its purchase the buying process will begin.
-But before you sign anything or pay any deposit you should take the advice of a legal advisor.
-You can use either a lawyer or an Asesoria/Gestor.
-From personal experience I have found that in many cases using a lawyer can be more costly and more complicated than using an Asesoria/Gestor.
+Once you have found your perfect property and decided to proceed with the purchase, the buying process will begin.
+Before you sign anything or pay any deposit you should take advice from a legal adviser.
+You can use either a lawyer or an asesoria/gestor.

 Back to the top